AEP High School

 - Apply for this Course

-If you have any questions or worries about the class and would like some advice, we are happy to arrange an individual meeting (English or Japanese).
-Please feel free to contact Admissions Counseling at firstname.lastname@example.org.
+If you have any questions or concerns about the class and would like some advice, please feel free to contact the Academic English Program at email@example.com.
+If you consider applying for TUJ Under graduate Program, please contact the Admissions Counseling at firstname.lastname@example.org.

 Fluency & Accuracy

-The Fluency & Accuracy focus teaches how to become more fluent and accurate when using English in both speaking and writing.
-For the fluency part, students will learn to discuss a particular issue objectively in depth, with supporting examples and evidence and the use of correct language.
-For the accuracy part, students will learn to use correct grammar forms and to choose appropriate vocabulary.
-In addition to discussions, short writings are assigned; this is a great opportunity for students to have a chance to receive individual feedback on their writing from the instructor and to review basic academic writing skills that students previously learned.
+The Fluency & Accuracy focus teaches students how to become more fluent and accurate when using English in both speaking and writing.
+For the fluency part, students will learn to discuss a particular issue objectively, while using supporting examples and evidence rather than just focusing on the use of correct language.
+For the accuracy part, students will learn to use correct grammar forms and to choose appropriate vocabulary which will help them more accurately express their opinions.
+In addition to discussions, short writings are assigned; this gives the opportunity for students to receive individual feedback on their writing from the instructor and to review basic academic writing skills that students have previously learned.

-- Once a week, students will be able to participate in an optional free conversation session from 17:30 to 18:20.
-During this session, students are free to converse (in English) with an undergraduate student currently studying at TUJ.
+- Once a week, students will be able to participate in an optional free online conversation session.
+During this session, students will talk (in English) with an undergraduate student currently studying at TUJ about anything that interests them.

-- There will be an event for AEP High School students to talk with former AEP students about their university studies and lifestyle once in the semester.
+- There will be an additional scheduled event for AEP High School students to talk with former AEP students about their university studies, experiences, and overall university lifestyle.

 - During the semester, AEP will hold free workshops for high school students.